-Newly named "Roy Rosenzweig Center for History and New Media"
+Newly named "Roy Rosenzweig Center for History and New Media"Historians in the News

 In 1994 Roy Rosenzweig founded the Center for History and New Media at GMU to use digital media and computer technology to democratize history – to incorporate multiple voices, reach diverse audiences, and encourage popular participation in presenting and preserving the past.
 Roy Rosenzweig passed away after a battle with cancer in 2007.

 - Hillary Clinton’s 3 debate performances left the Trump campaign in ruins

 - Now Austria Says It Will Likely Redesign Hitler's House, Not Tear It Down

 - Some looted Idlib National Museum artifacts resurface, fate of others a mystery amidst ‘thriving black market trade’

 - Is the Consumer Financial Protection Bureau constitutional?

 - Poll: Millennials desperately need to bone up on the history of communism